-Its a brain spa, living learning lab and destination for creative change-makers.
+we are building a brain spa, living learning LABORATORY and cultural destination for creative change-makers.

 This beautiful property is located on top of a valley in a small river-side town of Serra, Tomar.
-The Quinta (small farm, in Portuguese), has an 2 old farmhouses and a mill that we are lovingly renovating and many different creative spaces.
+The Quinta (small farm, in Portuguese), has an 2 old farmhouses and an old olive oil mill that was decommissioned over 50 years ago and has since been left to ruin.

-In total, the farm has over 130 olive, fig, orange, lemon and quince trees.
-All manner of fruits and a growing organic vegetable garden, where most of the fresh vegetarian food that appears on the farm house table comes from.
+In total, the farm has over 150 olive, fig, orange, lemon and quince trees.
+We are continuing to build the farm with the addition of an organic vineyard and a food forest.
+We plan on having all manner of fruits growing along with the productive organic vegetable garden, where most of the fresh vegetarian food that appears on the farm house table comes from.

 The Quinta was abandoned for over a decade before being taken on by the UnSchool as a living laboratory for exploring positive change through creative interventions.
-We are building a place for our UnSchool programs and a unique off-site facility to share with linkminded organisations for collaborative learning around sustainability, design and systems change.
+We are building a space for the UnSchool programs and a unique off-site reterat facility to share with like-minded organisations for collaborative learning around sustainability, design and systems change.

 Nature is a magical mystery to me.
 I have spent years becoming an expert in social systems and the industrial approaches to meeting human needs, all in the name of helping to solve the impacts that they collectively have on the planet.